Write unit test in Python

 User level: 2

-These tests give us some confirmation that our code does what it should do.
+These tests give us some confirmation that the code does what it was designed for.

-However, the problem is that we would have to run these tests manually every time the code changes considering that any changes could break the existing code.
+However, the problem is that you would have to run each single test manually every time the code changes considering that any change could break the existing code.

 This is not a great approach, these are just three tests, imagine if you had to run hundreds of tests every time your code changes.